 Our primary themes are local clean energy integration and more effective engagement between local jurisdictions and energy utilities toward development of local energy resources.

-In December, 2016, The Integrated Resources Network (IRESN) and Communities Advancing Distributed Energy Resources (CADER) announced a new partnership.
+In December, 2016, The Integrated Renewable Energy Systems Network (IRESN) and Communities Advancing Distributed Energy Resources (CADER) announced a new partnership.
 Its aim is to promote accelerated deployment of local energy resources; its strategy is to identify and call attention to cases of exemplary, integrative collaborations.
 Topics engaging the attention of network members include:

 America in Focus

 Utility scale renewable energy deployment is dominant in the United States overall, with building scale deployment gaining traction.
 Integrated community scale deployment is a strategic gap and so was the primary focus of the 2013-2016 IRESN effort.

 Building on the foundation laid by Cal-IRES (2009-2012) and CADER (below), IRESN continues to serve communities and collaborations engaged in integrated energy system research, planning and operation.

 empowerING better decisions by placing...

 Technology in the context of economics and policy (economics in the context of technology and policy trends)